 On view this year will be:

-Where Were You? is a room featuring the stories of people around the world recounting the moment they heard about Ken’s death and the impact his death had on their life.
+Where Were You? is a room featuring the stories of people around the world recounting the moment they heard about Ken’s execution and the impact his death had on their life.
+An ongoing project produced by Rocio Cano and Simon Morris, current interviewees in this current cycle include George Monbiot, James Marriot, Mordecai Ogada, Mark Johnson, Nimmo Bassey, Firoze Manji and others.

 This space will be the first time that Ken’s legacy will have been considered in its entirety, drawing connections between the journalist, the poet, the TV producer, the author, the activist, the politician, the nature lover, the music lover, the mentor and the business man.
 Where the spiritual and the political are considered alongside one another.
 KSW Rooms is a place that will inspire much thought, some tears but much joy and inspiration.
 A contemplative site that offers a warm and comforting space to deeply metabolize the pain, and the many meanings and lessons of his life and death.
 An important step that allows us collectively to plan for a new kind of future for the Niger Delta on a resolved and creative footing.

 MAF wishes to thank The Roddick Foundation for their support for this project.
-If you would like to support please click on our DONATE page or email us on connect@mangroveartsfoundation.com
+We are still in great need of funding to create all the events and curate further rooms.
+If you would like to support please click on our DONATE page or email us on connect@mangroveartsfoundation.com.